yohasebe/monadic-chat/docs/ollama.md

 >>>
 ```

-You can quit the interactive shell of `ollama` by typing `/bye`.
+After the model finishes downloading, you'll see an interactive Ollama shell prompt (`>>>`).
+Type `/bye` to exit the shell.

-The models you have added will be available in the `Talk to Ollama` app.
+The models you've added will be available for selection in the "Talk to Ollama" app.

-!> Loading models downloaded to the local Docker container can take some time.
-Reload the page if the model does not appear immediately, especially right after adding a new model or having just started Monadic Chat.
+!> Loading locally downloaded models into the Docker container can take some time.
+Reload the web interface if the model doesn't appear immediately, especially after adding a new model or restarting Monadic Chat.